eu-digital-green-certificates/dgc-api-tests/specs/gateway/DeleteCertificates.md

 * create custom authentication certificate
 * delete random DSC with custom client certificate
 * check that the response had an error
-* check that the response had the status code "401"

 ## delete a DSC with client certificate of another country